 I’m estranged from my daughter.
 I tried to get in touch with her recently to mend the relationship but she didn’t respond.
 But I’ve got good friends and neighbours and I’m close to a couple with a young child.
 I think these relationships may be better than many families.

 If a family member has broken off contact with you, you may experience a sense of hurt and rejection.
-This can be especially painful at certain times, such as Christmas and other holidays or festivals, family occasions, and on mother’s day or father’s day.
+This can be especially painful at certain times, such as during holidays or festivals, family occasions, and on Mother’s day or Father’s day.

 It may be helpful to talk to someone about your situation.
 You could try speaking to a close friend or a trained counsellor can help you work through your feelings.
 Your GP may be able to arrange counselling or you could contact Relate, or find a counsellor through the British Association of Counselling and Psychotherapy.
 You may have to pay for these services.